zmeri/PC-SAFT/README.md

 The Numpy and Scipy packages are required.
 The core functions have been written in C++ to improve calculation speed, so [Cython](http://cython.org/) is needed, along with the [Eigen](https://github.com/eigenteam/eigen-git-mirror) package for linear algebra.
 For unit testing pytest is used.

+## Python package

+To make it easier to use this code, it has been added as a package to PyPi ([pcsaft](https://pypi.org/project/pcsaft/)), which means it can be installed using pip.
+This allows you to use the code without needing to compile the Cython code yourself.
+Binaries for Linux and Windows have been added, but MacOS is currently not supported.

 ## Compiling with Cython

 To speed up the original Python code the core functions have been rewritten in C++.
 These are then connected with the remaining Python code using Cython.
 This gave a significant improvement in speed.
 The Cython code needs to be compiled before use, and for instructions on how to do this see the [Cython documentation](http://docs.cython.org/en/latest/src/quickstart/build.html).